CHoudrouge4/CHoudrouge4.github.io/index.md

 During my undergraduate studies, I was a USAID Scholar at the [American University of Beirut](http://www.aub.edu.lb/) where I graduated with a Bachelor of Science in Computer Science and a Minor in Computational Science in 2017.

-My research interests include:
-* The intersections between Theoretical Computer Science, Geometry, and Topology.
-* Computational Science (Computational physics, numerical simulation...).
+Currently, my research interests is focused on Extremal and Structural Graph Theory.
+Generally, I am interested in Theoretical Computer Science and Discrete Mathematics.

 My CV can be found [here]({{ site.baseurl }}/pdfs/cv.pdf).

 ## Publications

+  * **Separation Number and Treewidth, Revisited** Joint work with Babak Miraftab and [Pat Morin](https://cglab.ca/~morin/). [arXiv:2503.17112](https://arxiv.org/abs/2503.17112v1)

   * **Connected Dominating Sets in Triangulations** Joint work with [Prosenjit Bose](http://jitbose.ca/), [Vida Dujmović](https://cglab.ca/~vida/), [Pat Morin](https://cglab.ca/~morin/), and [Saeed Odak](https://www.linkedin.com/in/saeedodak).
-  Submitted to SoCG 2024 in December 2023 and rejected in February 2024. [arxiv:2312.03399](https://arxiv.org/abs/2312.03399).
+  Submitted to SoCG 2024 in December 2023 and rejected in February 2024. [arxiv:2312.03399](https://arxiv.org/abs/2312.03399)

   * **Linear versus Centred Chromatic Numbers**
   Joint work with [Prosenjit Bose](http://jitbose.ca/), [Vida Dujmović](https://cglab.ca/~vida/), [Mehrnoosh Javarsineh](https://ir.linkedin.com/in/mehrnoosh-javarsineh-0677596a), and [Pat Morin](https://cglab.ca/~morin/).